mz1874/project/README.md

 ### Environment Building (2024/7/24) Day 4~~~~
 * **Short description**

--> In this day, I learnt the hwo to manage a device on RTT, which including how to register it and how to find it and use, and
+>In this day, I learnt the hwo to manage a device on RTT, which including how to register it and how to find it and use, and
--> also.
+>also.
 I got a deep understanding of how to implement a driver.
 Such as SPI adn IIC and etc.

 Detailed log please refer to `day4/README.md`